AnzenKodo/nixed/README.md

   your system is Legacy

   If it shows the directory then your system is UEFI.
-- Run the given below lines one by one in the terminal to install NixOS or you refer to NixOS Manual to know more infomation about given commands.
-(Note:
-  This will wipe out all your data, make sure you have backup of your data).
+- Run the given below lines accoding to your boot system one by one in the terminal to install NixOS or you refer to NixOS Manual to know more infomation about given commands.
+(Note: This will wipe out all your data, make sure you have backup of your data).

 <details>
 <summary>For UEFI Boot</summary>